10 Most Powerful Artefacts Lara Croft Has Ever Found

-Lara Croft has been travelling the world and raiding tombs for almost 30 years now.
+Lara Croft has been travelling the world and raiding tombs for 30 years now.
 In that time she’s come across some of the most powerful and dangerous artefacts known to man and prevented the end of the world countless times.

 Lara has found a mask that bring the dead back to life, the Philosopher’s Stone, mushrooms that grant immortality, daggers that were created to kill monstrous human/angel hybrids and the Scion of Atlantis, which could be used to create an army of mutants.
 All in all, pretty serious things that could be used to create chaos in the world; she even has the Ark of the Covenant laying around in her house and these aren’t even the most powerful things she’s come across.